Tianscar/docs/README.md

 # docs
-The repo to put my library docs.
+The site to put my library docs.